Why use groups?

 Restricting an activity, resource or course topic to a particular group

-To be able to restrict an activity, resource or course topic to a group, Restrict access must be enabled.
+To be able to restrict an activity, resource or course topic to a group, Conditional activities must be enabled.
 This will result in a 'Restrict access' section in the activity, resource or topic settings and a group restriction can then be added.

 Groups and enrol plugins